wazedde/ucom/README.md

 - After completion the executable can be found in the `target/release` directory.

 ## Limitations

 - Requires that Unity Hub and the editors are installed in the default locations.
+- Requires that git is available for initializing a repository when using the `new` command.

 ## `ucom help`

 ```
-Usage: ucom <COMMAND>
+Usage: ucom [COMMAND]

 Commands:
   list  This command will show a list of the installed Unity versions.
   run   This command will run Unity.
             Unless specified otherwise, the latest installed Unity version is used. [aliases: r]
-  new   This command will create a new Unity project in the given directory.
+  new   This command will create a new Unity project and Git repository in the given directory.
             Unless specified otherwise, the latest installed Unity version is used.
   open  This command will open the Unity project in the given directory. [aliases: o]
   help  Print this message or the help of the given subcommand(s)